MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/issues-and-workarounds.md

 ## When running Power Apps checker with the solution built using CLI tooling in default configuration

-**Error: Do not use the eval function or its functional equivalents** This warning is by design since the default `msbuild` configuration is `Configuration=Debug`.
-This in turn instructs webpack (used to bundle the code component) to package in development mode, which emits `eval()`.
+**Error: Do not use the eval function or its functional equivalents**

+This warning is by design since the default `msbuild` configuration is `Configuration=Debug`.
+This in turn instructs web pack (used to bundle the code component) to package in development mode, which emits `eval()`.

 **Workaround**